Tax Guide for Liquor Store Operators and Owners

 - Books, newspapers, and magazines

-- Other non-food or beverage items such as automotive supplies, greeting cards, etc.
+- Other non-food or beverage items such as automotive supplies, greeting cards, and so on.

 Nontaxable Sales

-The list below is a summary of nontaxable items typically sold at liquor stores.
+The list below summarizes nontaxable sales of items typically sold at liquor stores.
 It is not comprehensive.
-If you have questions about a product that is not included here, you may contact our Customer Service Center at 1-800-400-7115.
+If you have questions about a product that is not included here, you may contact our Customer Service Center at 1-800-400-7115 (TTY:711).
+Customer service representatives are available Monday through Friday from 7:30 a.m. to 5:00 p.m.
+(Pacific time), except state holidays.

 - Milk